Effective July 2021

 A key aspect of the lab is extensive one-on-one training with experienced PhD-level staff.
 After extensive training that covers operational procedures and safety training, it is possible for all users, from undergrads, graduate students, and postdocs, to REU summer students and external users of all levels, to operate instruments by themselves.
 Qualified users are given 24/7 access to the instruments.
 MPML staff may also provide direct service on an as-needed basis.

 All users who intend to operate an instrument independently are required to receive training.
-Users must learn approved procedures for the safe, appropriate, and efficient operation of instrumentation.
+Users must learn approved procedures for the safe, appropriate, and efficient operation of instrumentation unique to our labs.
 Typically, one-on-one training is conducted only by a Manager.
 In special cases, a Manager may appoint senior users to train new users.
 These arrangements must be made in advance and the Manager should be notified when training is complete.
 After satisfactory completion of training, users will be given permission to use the instrument independently and granted access to the on-line scheduling system for reservation of time slots.
 For users with pilot or limited duration projects, Managers will assist with operation and training may not be required.

 Users are responsible for bringing their own consumable supplies.
 The Shared Facilities does not provide consumables such as chemicals, solvents, syringes, gloves, aluminum foil, microscope slides, or SEM sample mounts.
+Users are required to comply with our Chemical Hygiene Plan and the CHP of their home lab.

 Most instruments have logbooks for recording actual usage.
 All users must sign into the logbook when beginning to use an instrument and out of the logbook when their work is finished.
 These logbooks allow users to report any errors or problems with an instrument so that Managers can take appropriate actions to address them.
 The logbooks provide the basis for recharge calculations and essential compiled usage statistics that are reported back to the NSF.